-(a) Receive the report.

-- (b) Note the content of the report. - (c) Reconfirm the scope and approach of the Greater Wellington integrated ticketing project as "rail only, with capability for extension to bus at a later stage". - (d) Note that Greater Wellington is working closely with LTNZ (now NZTA) and ARTA and acknowledges the support of ARTA in allowing Greater Wellington to use the work already undertaken by them.
+- (a) Receive the report. - (b) Note the content of the report. - (c) Reconfirm the scope and approach of the Greater Wellington integrated ticketing project as "rail only, with capability for extension to bus at a later stage". - (d) Note that Greater Wellington is working closely with LTNZ (now NZTA) and ARTA and acknowledges the support of ARTA in allowing Greater Wellington to use the work already undertaken by them.

-The limited amount of information that is so far available from AIFS means that it is not possible to speculate on implications in detail, or to draw any firm conclusions at this stage.
+The limited amount of information that is so far available from AIFS and from the subsequent NZTA interaction means that it is not possible to speculate on implications in detail, or to draw any firm conclusions at this stage.